Example Use Case

 Device.
 The device service collects the

-data from the devices it manages and passes that data into EdgeX (into
+data from the devices it manages and passes that data into the rest of EdgeX.

 Exactly how this camera physically connects to the host machine running EdgeX and how the device service works under the covers to communicate with the camera Device is immaterial for the point of this demonstration.